The following list contains a

 Seven Wastes (Muda) – DOTWIMP is an acronym for Defects, Overproduction, Transportation, Waiting, Inventory, Motion, Waiting, Overproduction, Processing (Excess) and Defects).

-An 8th waste was later added referring to the underutilization of human asset and skills.
+An 8th waste was later added referring to the underutilization of human assets, talent, and skills.

 Crosby was an American businessman that first introduced the concept of Zero Defects.
 Most often identified with creating a core of quality specialists within an organization.
 Another strong advocate for upper-level management involvement.